International Re-Adoption:

 The Hague Adoption Convention is an international agreement to establish safeguards to assure that inter country adoptions take place in the best interests of the child.
 The United States joined the Hague Adoption Convention in April 2008.

-It is important to determine whether a child is from a country that has adopted the requirements of the Hague Adoption Convention.
+If the child is from a country that has not adopted the requirements of the Hague Adoption Convention it may be necessary to take additional steps before a child can be adopted in the United States.
 It may be necessary, for instance, to take additional steps and receive the permission of the Hague Adoption Convention country before a child can be adopted in the United States.

 Even if the child is not born in a Hague Adoption Convention country, it is necessary to receive a home study from a Hague accredited child placing agency licensed to practice in the state of the adoptive parents.